Monument Terminology

 Drop

-The amount of space between the highest and lowest point of the bevel or other parts of a monument.
+The vertical distance between the highest and lowest points of a bevel or other components of a monument.

 End members

-Horizontal series of moldings on the ends of a monument.
+The horizontal moldings located at the ends of a monument.

 Entablature

-The cornice and roof section that rests on the caps of all columns; is from the Latin word meaning “table.”
+The upper section of a structure, including the cornice and roof, that rests atop the column capitals; derived from the Latin word for “table.”

 Epitaph

-Any inscription or text on a monument in the memory of the person or persons interred there.
-From the Latin meaning “funeral oration,” an epitaph should state something about the deceased.
+A written inscription on a monument honoring the memory of the person or people buried there.
+Originating from the Latin term for “funeral speech,” an epitaph typically reflects something meaningful about the deceased.

 Epoxy

-A thermosetting resin used as a strong adhesive to permanently attach two items together.
+A durable, heat-setting resin commonly used as a powerful adhesive to create a permanent bond between two surfaces.

 Etching